 On opening night Miss Rogers was the dinner show “Dolly” and Miss Lamour did the role at the midnight show.

-Each of the half-dozen or so Dollys has a different interpretation of the part.
-Here, Miss Lamour is the better singer and has warmth, while Miss Rogers walks away with the acting honors and plays the matrimonial matchmaker with the appropriate aggressiveness.
+Every Dolly has had a different interpretation of the part.
+Miss Lamour was considered the better singer and had warmth, while Miss Rogers walked away with the acting honors and played Dolly with the appropriate aggressiveness.

-As in the previous edition here which starred Betty Grable, an outstanding feature of the show is the moving scenery which jigsaws in and out sans curtain.
-Certain bits of business have been altered slightly to blend with the personalities of the different performers.
-As Horace Vandergelder, the target of Dolly’s personal marriage plot, Coley Worth is excellent.
-He plays the role of the “half a millionaire” feed store owner from Yonkers as a crotchety grouch who warms up — but not too much — ust in time for final curtain.
-(In this 100 minute tab version, there are no intermissions.)
+As in the previous edition here which starred Betty Grable, an outstanding feature of the show was the moving scenery which jigsawed in and out sans curtain.
+As Horace Vandergelder, Coley Worth was excellent.
+He played the role of the “half a millionaire” feed store owner from Yonkers as a crotchety grouch who warmed up — but not too much — just in time for final curtain.

 skillfully interpret his dance patterns.